AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 ### Step 3: Create FTP cloud location accounts with your current credentials

-Create new FTP cloud location accounts to replace your existing FTP accounts.
+Create new FTP cloud location accounts to replace your existing FTP location accounts.
 These new accounts will be used as the destination for your Data Feeds and Data Warehouse deliveries.

 When creating the new FTP accounts, you must use the same hostname, username, and account secret that are used in your existing FTP accounts.